Curmens/weather-forecast/README.md

-# weather-maps
+# weather-cast
-weather map with Laravel and Vue
+weather cast with Laravel and Vue